surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 	==9488== For counts of detected and suppressed errors, rerun with: -v ==9488== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 4 from 4)

 Valgrind is a very powerful tool.
-It tracks leaks, but also invalid accesses, which may be dangerous about program security (nul pointer dereference, write out of alloc'ed bounds, memory leaks, overlaping zones, etc...).
+It tracks leaks, but also invalid accesses which may be dangerous about program security (null pointer dereference, write out of alloc'ed bounds, memory leaks, overlaping zones, etc...).

-Whatever tool you use, the tool helps you track the problem but won't make it disappear magically.
-This is your work guy.
+Whatever tool you use, the tool helps you track the problem but won't make it disappear magically : this is your work.
 As the program gets bigger, it becomes more and more difficult to track the leaks.
 A solution is to rely on a layer that embeds some checks about leaks or security.
-Zend Memory Manger does that for PHP, and trully helps a lot designing extensions or patching PHP itself.
+Zend Memory Manager does that for PHP, and trully helps a lot designing extensions or patching PHP itself.

 Here is a quick example of ZendMM usage :